Glossary of employee benefits and healthcare terms

 Third-party administrator (TPA)

 A TPA is an organization that processes insurance claims or certain aspects of employee benefit plans, like an HRA, for a separate entity.
-TPAs are frequently used by insurance companies and employers with a self-funded health plans.
+TPAs are frequently used by insurance companies and employers with self-funded health plans.

 Core services are TPA services that every employer uses, such as claims processing and enrollment.
 Non-core services are supplemental, separately charged services, such as medical management, mental health administration, and others.